-Adjusting the buffer size allows you to use system and network resources more efficiently; however, if the buffer size is set too high, the user receives a connection-reject error because no memory can be allocated.
+You can adjust the buffer size to use system and network resources more efficiently; however, if the buffer size is set too high, the user receives a connection-reject error because no memory can be allocated.
 For example, if you set b=64000 on a system that has 1000 users, the system might require 64 megabytes of memory for the communications buffers.
 This setting might exhaust the memory resources of the computer.
+The default buffer size for the database server using TCP/IP is 4096 bytes.